-Then we may use an indoor rowing simulator is used to reinforce the proper sequence of motions during the drive and recovery using a template power curve to help the novice to have a graphical model to duplicate to learn how to apply power efficiently.
-We then spend about half the allotted time on the water review all the drills and biomechanics of rowing practiced first in the tank and /or on the rowing simulator.
+Then we may use an indoor rowing tank is used to reinforce the proper sequence of motions during the drive and recovery using a template power curve to help the novice to have a graphical model to duplicate to learn how to apply power efficiently.
+We then spend about half the allotted time on the water reviewing all the drills and biomechanics of rowing practiced first in the tank and /or on the rowing simulator.

 For more advanced scullers, interested in racing, we offer video analysis and the rowing simulator to improve the finer points of sculling technique and optimize power application.
-In addition, we will work help the customer with any aspect of rowing (i.e., training, conditioning, racing, rigging, boat repair and any other topic related to rowing).
+In addition, we will work to help the customer with any aspect of rowing (i.e., training, conditioning, racing, rigging, boat repair, and any other topic related to rowing).
 If appropriate and convenient the customer may have the opportunity to take some competitive pieces with regular members of the Durham Boat Club or the coaching staff.

 The DBC Sculling School dock is located directly behind the Durham Boat Company on route 108 (or 220 Newmarket Road) in Durham, NH.
 For people coming from the south: Take I-95 North and take exit #2 in HN (i.e., the Exeter/Hampton Exit).
 Once through the toll booth, go on Rt.
 101 West until you get to the Rt.
 108 Exit.
 At the bottom of the ramp take Rt.
-108 North (Right) and go through Stratham, then through Newmarket and continue about 1.5 mile North of the center of Newmarket.
-The Durham Boat Company, Inc. is on the Left side of the Road adjacent to the Lamprey River about 0.5 miles past Stagecoach Rd. (i.e., on then right side of the road).
+108 North (Right) and go through Stratham, then through Newmarket and continue about 1.5 miles North of the center of Newmarket.
+The Durham Boat Company, Inc. is on the left side of the road adjacent to the Lamprey River about 0.5 miles past Stagecoach Rd. (i.e., on the right side of the road).

 For more information or reservations, please contact us.